kisswiki/kisswiki/src/languages/elm/introspection.md

 @aion:

-it you'd be nice if based on that AST you can see like x-Ray vision every type of every variable - i mean what is inferred by the compiler - because in reality everything everywhere in the code has a type - you just don;t see it..
+it you'd be nice if based on that AST you can see like x-Ray vision every type of every variable - i mean what is inferred by the compiler - because in reality everything everywhere in the code has a type - you just don't see it..